MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/app-install-error-reference.md

 - The [application deployment](../apps/understand/device-deployment-technical-reference.md) exists and the client sees the policy.
 - The [application content exists and is available](../apps/understand/deployment-download-technical-reference.md) to the client

-For additional information, see the [application troubleshooting guide](../apps/understand/app-deployment-technical-reference.md) to help resolve the error.
+For more information, see the [application troubleshooting guide](../apps/understand/app-deployment-technical-reference.md) to help resolve the error.

 ### 0x87D00235